Grand National 2024 explained: Date, time, when the horses get announced

 When are the horses announced?

 Initial entries for the race had to be made by February 6, with the BHA then publishing the weights (see below) two weeks later, on February 20.
-The five-day declarations take place on the Monday before the race, at which point the field will be whittled down to 50.
+The five-day declarations took place on Monday, at which point the field was whittled down to 51.

 Only a certain number of horses meet the criteria for being allowed to enter the Grand National.
 Among the qualifications they must: